 Sir Francis Drake is an English pirate, slave trader, and sea captain.
 Although he is best known for his circumnavigation of the world in a single expedition, he’s also remembered for his acts of piracy.
 Spain branded him a pirate, known as El Draque.
 There was even a 20,000 ducat reward on his head (this is equivalent to around US$8 million).

-During his famous voyage around the world, he lost most of his ships, executed subordinates, and raided various Spanish ports.
+During his famous voyage around the globe, he lost most of his ships, executed subordinates, and raided various Spanish ports.
 He even seized a Spanish vessel.
 He was knighted upon his return to England.
 He was known as “my pirate” by Queen Elizabeth I.

 Ching Shih, also known as Zheng Yi Sao, was a Chinese pirate from the South China Sea.
 She is best known for her acts between 1801 and 1810.
 She was born in Xinhui, Guangdong, in 1775 and died in 1844 at eighteen sixty-eight or sixty-nine years old.
 She married at 26 to Zheng Yi and took control of his pirate holdings after his death.
 At one point, her fleet consisted of 400 ships in between 40,000 and 60,000 pirates.
 She is known for conflicts she engaged in with the Portuguese Empire and the East India Trading Company.
+Due to the sheer size of her fleet during her peak, Ching Shih can surely be considered as one of, if not the, most successful pirates of all time.

-Henry Morgan was born in 1635 and died in 1688.
+Sir Henry Morgan was born in 1635 and died in 1688.
 He was a Welsh pirate and plantation owner.
 He even served as a lieutenant governor of Jamaica.
 From Port Royale in Jamaica, he raided settlements on the Spanish Main (the parts of the Spanish Empire that were along the coast of the Americas).
 He is regarded as one of the most important pirates of his age.
-He is also known for raids on Gibraltar, Panama, Porto Bello, Puerto Principe, Maracaibo, and more.
+He is also known for raids on Gibraltar, Panama City, Porto Bello, Puerto Principe, Maracaibo, and more.

 Who was the worst pirate in history?